towersvault/shinpokered/README.md

 - Fixed messed-up warps dealing with the forest tileset
 - Fixed incorrect animation colors
 - Fixed some minor color errors in non-move battle animations
 - Changed color of normal-type attacks to yellow
 - Adjusted the Saffron Guard text for accuracy
+*- Assigned a default palette to confusion & crashing self-damage

 - Fixed bugged TH/HM names within text boxes
 - Slightly adjusted some Cinnabar Mansion notes to match the Japanese text